aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 ![Install TabCarousel](/assets/images/piboard/install-tab-carousel.jpeg)

-Go to the plugin preferences and set how often you want it to cycle between tabs (15000 ms being every 15 seconds), and set it to start automatically.
+Go to TabCarousel options and set how often you want it to cycle between tabs (15000 ms being every 15 seconds), and set it to start automatically.

 ![TabCarousel settings](/assets/images/piboard/tab-carousel-settings.jpeg)